Matt Blair

 Develop and communicate a compelling vision for what the organization will become.
 Outline a strategy for achieving that vision.

-Use SCQA approach to lay out:
+Use SCQA to lay out:

 • The situation with the team